bibhistctxt/bibhistctxt.github.io/_posts/2022-01-03-tel-dan-stele-part-01-beyond-apologetics.md

 She called Biran over, they freed the slab, and they could make out the letters of an inscription as clear as day.

+{% include figure image_path="/assets/images/beyond-apologetics-tel-dan-stele/find_sites_a.jpg" caption="The find site of Fragment A at Tel Dan" %}

 ## Initial publication

 As many scholars have noted, Biran was quick to get the inscription published, something he did with Joseph Naveh, a Professor of West Semitic Epigraphy and Palaeography at the Institute of Archaeology at the Hebrew University of Jerusalem.